vanmars/computer-science/README.md

 By Vanessa Stewart

 ### Description
 This is a place for me to learn computer science principles through practice and play.
-I am following along with the CS[Epicodus curriculum](https://www.learnhowtoprogram.com/computer-science).
+I am following along with the CS [Epicodus curriculum](https://www.learnhowtoprogram.com/computer-science).

 ### License
 Copyright 2021 Vanessa Stewart